Travel back in time to Japan in the Middle Ages

 Visitors to Hikone Castle can take pleasure boat rides around the castle moat.
 Enjoy the changing landscape in each season viewed from the boat.

 Nagoya Castle is known as the “zenith of early modern castle design and construction”.
 After Tokugawa Ieyasu had the castle built in order to show his authority to the world, it proudly prospered as the residence of the Owari-Tokugawa family.
-(Currently, it is not possible for visitors to enter the castle donjon.)
+(Currently, the donjon is out of order due to ongoing wooden restoration.)

 This is the largest stone in NagoyaCastle’s stone walls.